The Gold Standard: CLI Design Principles for Production Systems

 └──────────────┴─────────────┴────────┘

-Extracting IDs required fragile regex.
-Under the Gold Standard, structured output is a requirement.
+Extracting IDs required fragile regex that broke every time someone added a column.
+Under the Gold Standard, structured output is non-negotiable:

 cli list databases --format json | jq -r '.[].id'